jollaman999/centos_kerrighed_kernel/Documentation/admin-guide/hw-vuln/multihit.rst

 Mitigation mechanism
 -------------------------

-This erratum can be mitigated, with a performance cost depending on the virtual machine configuration, by avoiding the use of large page sizes.
+This erratum can be mitigated by restricting the use of large page sizes to non-executable pages.
 This forces all iTLB entries to be 4K, and removes the possibility of multiple hits.

+In order to mitigate the vulnerability, KVM initially marks all huge pages as non-executable.
+If the guest attempts to execute in one of those pages, the page is broken down into 4K pages, which are then marked executable.

+If EPT is disabled or not available on the host, KVM is in control of TLB flushes and the problematic situation cannot happen.
+However, the shadow EPT paging mechanism used by nested virtualization is vulnerable, because the nested guest can trigger multiple iTLB hits by modifying its own (non-nested) page tables.
+For simplicity, KVM will make large pages non-executable in all shadow paging modes.

 Mitigation control on the kernel command line and KVM - module parameter
 ------------------------------------------------------------------------

-The kernel command line allows to control the iTLB multihit mitigations at boot time with the option "kvm.no_huge_pages=".
-The KVM hypervisor mitigation mechanism for avoiding use of huge pages can be controlled with a module parameter "no_huge_pages=".
+The kernel command line allows to control the iTLB multihit mitigations at boot time with the option "kvm.nx_huge_pages=".
+The KVM hypervisor mitigation mechanism for marking huge pages as non-executable can be controlled with a module parameter "nx_huge_pages=".

 The valid arguments for these options are:

   ==========  ================================================================
-  1           Mitigation is enabled.
+  force       Mitigation is enabled.
+In this case, the mitigation implements
+              non-executable huge pages in Linux kernel KVM module.
+All huge pages in the EPT are marked as non-executable.
+              If a guest attempts to execute in one of those pages, the page is broken down into 4K pages, which are then marked executable.

-  0           Mitigation is disabled (default).
+  off	      Mitigation is disabled.

+  auto        Enable mitigation only if the platform is affected and the kernel
+              was not booted with the "mitigations=off" command line parameter.
   ==========  ================================================================